simonfuhrmann/photo-xr/README.md

 file format are transparently re-encoded to side-by-side equirectangular images.

 **Client:** The client is a web application loaded in the VR headset's browser.
-It utilizes both a flat view to browse the media gallery, and immersive view using WebXR to view photos and videos.
+It utilizes both a flat HTML view to browse the media gallery, and immersive view using WebXR to view photos and videos.
 Limited interaction in the immersive view is provided.

 **Communication:** Communication between client and server happens over HTTPS in the browser.
 See the section below for details on secure context requirements in